gbouras13/pharokka/README.md

   -c CODING_TABLE, --coding_table CODING_TABLE
                         translation table for prodigal.
 Defaults to 11.
 Experimental only.
   -e EVALUE, --evalue EVALUE
-                        E-value threshold for mmseqs2 PHROGs database search.
+                        E-value threshold for MMseqs2 database PHROGs, VFDB and CARD and pyhmmer PHROGs database search.
 Defaults to 1E-05.
+  --fast, --hmm_only    Runs pyhmmer (HMMs) with PHROGs only, not MMseqs2 with PHROGs, CARD or VFDB.
+Designed for phage isolates, will not likely be faster for large metagenomes.
+  --mmseqs2_only        Runs MMseqs2 with PHROGs, CARD and VFDB only (same as Pharokka v1.3.2 and prior).
+Default in meta mode.
+  --meta_hmm            Overrides --mmseqs2_only in meta mode.
+Will run both MMseqs2 and HMM approaches.
+  --dnaapler            Runs dnaapler to automatically re-orient all contigs to begin with terminase large subunit if found.
+Recommended over using '--terminase'.
   --terminase           Runs terminase large subunit re-orientation mode.
 Single genome input only and requires --terminase_strand and --terminase_start to be specified.
   --terminase_strand TERMINASE_STRAND
                         Strand of terminase large subunit.
 Must be "pos" or "neg".